 HeatSmart Great Barrington is modeled after the successful Solarize Great Barrington program of 2013.
-The HeatSmart Great Barrington team, with support from MassCEC and other technical advisors, is adapting the Solarize model to fit clean heating and cooling technologies.
+The HeatSmart Great Barrington team, with support from MassCEC and other technical advisors, adapted the Solarize model to fit clean heating and cooling technologies.

-HeatSmart Great Barrington aims to bring you the same straightforward, hassle-free approach that made Solarize so popular in our town.
-HeatSmart Great Barrington offers an easy way to learn about and purchase heat pumps from some of the most qualified installers the state.
-All you have to do is sign up for HeatSmart Great Barrington and one or more of our competitively-selected installers will take it from there.
+HeatSmart Great Barrington aimed to bring you the same straightforward, hassle-free approach that made Solarize so popular in our town.
+HeatSmart Great Barrington offered an easy way to learn about and purchase heat pumps from some of the most qualified installers the state.

-One of the goals of HeatSmart Great Barrington is to offer transparent, discounted pricing to residents and businesses.
+One of the goals of HeatSmart Great Barrington was to offer transparent, discounted pricing to residents and businesses.
 Due to the high potential volume of leads concentrated in a small geographic area, HeatSmart Great Barrington’s selected installers are able to get best, bulk pricing from their manufacturers and distributors and be more efficient with scheduling and coordinating personnel.
-HeatSmart Great Barrington’s volunteers will also lead outreach efforts and help drive leads to these installers.
+HeatSmart Great Barrington’s volunteers also led outreach efforts and help drive leads to these installers.

 In exchange, HeatSmart Great Barrington has worked with these installers to ensure that they are passing their savings down to HeatSmart customers.
 Installers evaluated for this program were asked to bid in with their best pricing, and these bids were benchmarked against regional and statewide average pricing information provided by MassCEC.